 Your greatest possibility of earning money while using Facebook is going to be landing a social media manager job.
 You can search for these types of jobs on Craigslist, local job listings, or freelancing websites like Upwork.com or Freelancer.com.

 Responsibilities as a social media manager will vary based on which company you work for, but it usually involves managing accounts and communications for websites like Twitter, Facebook, Instagram, or even a Tumblr profile.

-If you apply for enough jobs, and work your way from the bottom up, this could be a potential career.
-But you need to start taking yourself seriously as freelance social media manager and not just be someone trying to earn some extra cash on the side.
+If you apply for enough jobs and work your way from the bottom up, this could be a potential career.
+But you need to start taking yourself seriously as a freelance social media manager and not just be someone trying to earn some extra cash on the side.

 At the end of the day, there's no easy way to make money online.
-If you keep looking for ‘mini jobs' or easy ways to earn some cash you are going to run into two main problems: 1) Mirco-jobs pay less than minimum wage and are often a waste of time 2) Many scam companies take advantage of people looking for this kind of work by using false advertising.
+If you keep looking for ‘mini-jobs' or easy ways to earn some cash you are going to run into two main problems: 1) Micro-jobs pay less than minimum wage and are often a waste of time 2) Many scam companies take advantage of people looking for this kind of work by using false advertising.

 Are You Serious About Earning Money Online?